ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/electron/how-to-1.md

 });
 ```

-The above file will send the request to the API to retrieve the list of posts.
+This file sends the request to the API to retrieve the list of posts.
 Then, this list will be rendered in the view.

 ## Package.json
-Finally, update the package.json as follows:
+Finally, update the `package.json` in your project folder with the code shown below:

 ```JSON
 {